material-motion/material-motion/specifications/runtime/plan.md

 # Plans

+This is the engineering specification for the Plan object.

 A Plan is an object representing **what you want something to do**.

 A Plan is the *plan* part of the separation of plan/execution.